Joan-Robles/best-response-dynamics/README.md

 ### Frequency of Convergence

 For small games, the best-response dynamics often converges to a PSNE.
-For example, with $n=2$ players (each with 2 strategies), the algorithm finds a PSNE in 87.3% of the games, while with $n=10$ players, only 1.5% of the games converge to a PSNE.
+For example, with $n=2$ players (each with 2 strategies), the algorithm finds a PSNE in 87.3% of the games, while with $n=12$ players, less than 1% of the games converge to a PSNE.
 Note that the algorithm cannot conclude there are no PSNEs; it only determines that no PSNE was found along the trajectory.

 ### Iterations Distribution